-Eric Adams and AOC clash over killing of homeless man on NYC subway
+Eric Adams and AOC clash over death of homeless man on NYC subway

-Eric Adams and AOC clash over killing of homeless man placed in chokehold by NYC subway passenger
+Eric Adams and AOC clash over death of homeless man placed in chokehold by NYC subway passenger

-An unhoused man was killed after being placed in a chokehold on a New York City subway
+An unhoused man died after being placed in a chokehold on a New York City subway

-New York City Representative Alexandria Ocasio-Cortez pushed back on a statement issued by New York City Mayor Eric Adams on the murder of a man riding the subway saying Mr Adams reached “a new low.”
+New York City Representative Alexandria Ocasio-Cortez pushed back on a statement issued by New York City Mayor Eric Adams on the death of a man riding the subway saying Mr Adams reached “a new low.”

-Mr Adams issued a statement on Wednesday, as reported by Gotham Gazette journalist Ben Max, in which he addressed the murder of an unhoused man on a New York City subway.
+Mr Adams issued a statement on Wednesday, as reported by the Gotham Gazette journalist Ben Max, in which he addressed the death of an unhoused man on a New York City subway.

 “Any loss of life is tragic,” Mr Adams’ statement began.
 “There’s a lot we don’t know about what happened here, so I’m going to refrain from commenting further.”